nudred/kmi-client/README.md

-Certainly!
-Here’s a polished README in `.md` format in English for your project:

----

 # KMI - PasteBin Alternative by Aeza

 **KMI** is a Rust-based command-line utility that allows you to send text data to a server in a PasteBin-like style, retrieve your IP address, and check server connectivity.
 This project is designed to work with the [Aeza](https://kmi.aeza.net) service.